-Please note: the 'Tools for Success' guides are currently being revised, to bring them fully up to date.
-New editions will be published in the autumn.
-You can still download the current versions in the meantime.
+Please note: the 'Tools for Success' series of guides are currently being fully revised and updated.
+The new editions will be published this autumn 2021.
+You can still download the current versions of the following guides in the meantime.
 Find out more about our name change.

 Tools for success is intended for use by any small voluntary and community organisation wishing to invest in its long-term sustainability.
 City Bridge Trust (CBT) funded CCE to produce the toolkit and support package and to promote the toolkit widely across the sector.

 A brief summary on the purpose and usage of the toolkit.
 Also includes a glossary of some common terms and index of topics.
 Download the Introduction guide.